 “There’s just as much joy and satisfaction in planning as planting.” – Anne Gibson, The Micro Gardener

 At the end of the day, growing a food garden should be fun, low-maintenance, sustainable and give you pleasure.
 If it’s all too hard due to weather, your health, budget or skill level, there are ALWAYS solutions!
 I hope these ideas help inspire you.

 How do YOU manage, when the ‘growing gets tough’?
-I’d love to hear your experiences in the comments.
+I’d love to hear about your experiences in the comments.